lee-joanne/yakker-backend/README.md

 ### Code

 - [Code Institute DRF API Example Project](https://github.com/Code-Institute-Solutions/drf-api)
-    - Majority of code is inspired by Code Institute's DRF API example project, including the database model, the different features and functionality of the API, creating serializers, setting up the project, setting up filters and search fields, etc.
+    - Most of code is inspired by Code Institute's DRF API example project, including the database model, the different features and functionality of the API, creating serializers, setting up the project, setting up filters and search fields, etc.

 - [Stack Overflow](https://stackoverflow.com/)
     - Stack Overflow was referred to many times for debugging, requiring help with specific issues regarding models and setting up serializers.

 - [GeeksforGeeks](https://www.geeksforgeeks.org/)
-    - This website was referred to many times when when creating the views.py files for the project.
+    - This website was referred to many times when creating the views.py files for the project.

 - [Django Documentation](https://www.djangoproject.com/)
     - The official Django documentation was referred to many times while creating this project.